gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager stores the association between i) the public key of the joining node; and ii) the Group Identifier (Gid) associated to the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
 The Group Manager MUST keep this association updated over time.

-Then, the Group Manager replies to the joining node providing the updated security parameters and keying meterial necessary to participate in the group communication.
-This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
+Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
+This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, and specifically includes the Location-Path options indicating the URI of the node resource associated to the joining node.
 In particular:

 * The 'kty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.